CartoDB/documentation/app/content/analytics-toolbox-bq/examples/an-h3-grid-of-starbucks-locations-and-simple-cannibalization-analysis.md

 ---
 title: "An H3 grid of Starbucks locations and simple cannibalization analysis"
-description: "We are going to demonstrate how fast and easy it is to make a visualization of an H3 grid to identify the concentration of Starbucks locations in the US."
+description: "In this example we are going to demonstrate how fast and easy it is to make a visualization of an H3 grid to identify the concentration of Starbucks locations in the US."
 image: "/img/bq-analytics-toolbox/spatial-indexes/h3-most-starbucks.png"
 type: examples
-date: "2021-10-12"
+date: "2021-09-12"
 categories:
-    - example
+    - h3
 ---
 ## An H3 grid of Starbucks locations and simple cannibalization analysis